 Second, I aim to facilitate the development of skills necessary for not only critically engaging with ideas in the abstract, but also engaging with ideas as they are presented by real people.
 My hope, then, is for students to develop the epistemic humility, charity, and willingness to engage in reasoning with others necessary for reasoning as a social practice and not just reasoning in isolation.
 I also aim to facilitate the cultivation of the tenacity necessary to resist hopelessness in the face of inevitable fallibility, and to resist hopelessness in the face of oppressive epistemic contexts.
 (Here, I take inspiration from Kyla Ebels-Duggan's work on intellectual virtue and Kristie Dotson's work on concrete flowers and the profession of philosophy.)

-I currently serve as the Graduate Teaching Associate coordinator at San Francisco State.
-In this role, I serve as a support and supervisor for GTAs in the Department of Philosophy and supervise the course PHIL 718: Teaching Philosophy.
-I also work with the wonderful Kimbrough Moore and Caitlin Dolan to host weekly pedagogy workshops for the Department of Philosophy (if you're interested in philosophy and rock climbing, I highly recommend following kimbroughclimbs on Instagram).
+From 2022-2025, I served as the Graduate Teaching Associate coordinator at San Francisco State.
+In this role, I served as a support and supervisor for GTAs in the Department of Philosophy and supervised the course PHIL 718: Teaching Philosophy.
+I also worked with the wonderful Kimbrough Moore, Caitlin Dolan, and Jamie Lindsay to host weekly pedagogy workshops for the Department of Philosophy and to steer department initiatives to promote equity in the classroom (if you're interested in philosophy and rock climbing, I highly recommend following kimbroughclimbs on Instagram).

 While at UNC, I received the Tanner Award for Excellence in Undergraduate Teaching.
 You can see some of my reflections on pedagogy here.
 Some (and only some!!) of my favorite scholars of education with far more meaningful reflections include Jennifer Morton, Anthony Jack, Gina Schouten, Paula McAvoy, and Winston Thompson.